-Our growth strategy with respect to Lavazza may not be successful.
+Our growth strategy with respect to our coffee business may not be successful.

 We are committed to making coffee a meaningful part of our business.
-As part of our strategy to tap into the growing China coffee market, we developed COFFii & JOY as our standalone specialty coffee concept starting in 2018.
-However, the Company decided to wind down the operations of COFFii & JOY and closed all stores in 2022.

-In April 2020, we established a joint venture with Lavazza Group to explore and develop the Lavazza coffee concept in China.
-In September 2021, the Company and Lavazza Group entered into agreements to accelerate the expansion of Lavazza coffee shops to offer a premium and authentic Italian coffee experience in China.
-As of December 31, 2023, there were 122 Lavazza stores in China.
+We are building a coffee portfolio to capture the underserved coffee market in China across different customer segments.
+In addition to offering coffee products at our KFC stores, we developed and expanded KCOFFEE Cafes from approximately 50 cafes in 2023 to about 700 cafes in 2024.
+We also partnered with Lavazza Group to explore and develop the Lavazza coffee concept in China to offer a premium and authentic Italian coffee experience since 2020.
+As of December 31, 2024, there were 112 Lavazza stores in China.
 We are targeting to open 1,000 Lavazza stores in the next few years, which may require significant capital and management attention.